hexagontk/hexagon/http_server/README.md

 This particularity allows users to swap adapters for different use cases.
-For example, You can use a low memory for embedded boards (as Raspberry Pi) or high through-output for servers, another use case would be to use a fast boot adapter for development, and a different one for production.
+For example, You can use a low memory for embedded boards (as Raspberry Pi) or high through-output for servers, another use case would be to use a fast boot adapter for development, and select a different one for production.

 To be agnostic of the adapter below, a custom HTTP model is implemented in Hexagon, and adapters must map their own structures to this model.

-Most of the tools (in the JVM world) use metaprogramming (annotations) to effectively perform the HTTP parsing and request routing.
-However, this poses a problem: the code must run on a container and your handling code is called from generated code that is harder for you to tackle.

-Using annotations processing also makes harder some scenarios as creating many instances (something very useful to test microservices, for example) or creating controllers programmatically using parameters.

-On the other hand you have toolkits (the chosen architecture for Hexagon), toolkits are just a set of plain libraries that you call, you can build methods out of them (not easy to do for annotations).
-The main difference is that you call toolkits' code, and on the other side, frameworks calls your code (and not the other way around).

-In the past, metaprogramming would simplify development as Java lacked some language features (like lambdas) that made writing some HTTP routing constructions harder, but now I don't see any advantage on using annotations over other Java constructions (this is something similar to Dependency Injection, by the way).

-Coming back to Hexagon, now we'll talk about how HTTP routing is done in the toolkit.
-The cornerstone of HTTP handling in Hexagon is the handler: Hexagon handlers are a list of functions that may or may not be applied to an HTTP call (which is a tuple of request and response).
+Now we'll talk about how HTTP routing is done in the toolkit.
+The cornerstone of HTTP handling in Hexagon is the handler: Hexagon handlers are a list of functions that may or may not be applied to an HTTP call depending on a predicate.

 Handlers have a predicate, and they are only applied to a given request if the current request matches the predicate.